Discover Your Passion for Primary Care with Our Speciality Training

 • You may refer to the guidelines below when submitting a complete application.

-• Please check that you have uploaded all relevant documents in PDF form
+• Pleas check that you have uploaded all relevant documents in PDF form.

-MUST APPLY SEPARATELY with Bahagian Pengurusan Latihan (BPL) TAWARAN D.
+REMINDER NOTE: Must apply separately with Bahagian Pengurusan Latihan (BPL) Tawaran D.

 Course Structure & Delivery